reactor/projectreactor.io/README.md

 application of how to use Spring Web Reactive Framework, Reactor, and other web technologies in a single project.

-You can launch the application with by running `Application#main()` method in your IDE, orusing the following command:
+You can launch the application with by running:

 		$ ./gradlew bootRun